-The final results are in for the 2004 regional series competition.
-Forty-five (45) competitors out of 107 total series participants receive awards.
-Fifty-six of the 107 entrants successfully competed at the 3 or more contests needed to qualify for the series in their respective region.
+January 24, 2007 – The final results are in for the 2006 regional series competition.
+Forty competitors out of 58 total series participants received awards.
+Forty-two of the 58 entrants successfully competed at the 3 or more contests needed to qualify for the series in their respective region.

-The regional series began in 2002 with 60 pilots competing for the series titles in 2002, and 80 participating in 2003.
+The regional series began in 2002 with 60 pilots competing for the series titles in 2002, and hit a high of 107 participating in 2004.
 To be eligible, a pilot must fly at least three contests during the year (two for the Northwest...(read more)

 Jenner Knight of San Diego, California, is the winner of the 2006 L. Paul Soucy Award with a three-contest score of 86.84%.
 To be eligible for the trophy, a pilot must have flown at least three contests during the season, one of which is the U.S. National Aerobatic Championships.
 The best two contests flown plus the pilot’s Nationals scores are used to determine the ranking.
 The award was conceived and donated by L. Paul Soucy of Louisville, Kentucky, one of the IAC’s first members and a board director who passed away in 1971.